ChaksUdacity/Project_Data_Visualisation_Dimple.js/README.md

 Person (2) Eleaiya Bharati as below:

 What do you notice in the visualization?:
+   For this problem , you need to use different charts.
+May be a bar chart with survival and  few questions to plot

 What questions do you have about the data?:
+I still feel too many parameters and incomplete data set on graph.I feel bar chart not good.
 What relationships do you notice?:

 What do you think is the main takeaway from this visualization?:
+Needs clarity

-Is there something you don’t understand in the graphic:
+Is there something you don’t understand in the graphic: too many parameters plotted

 Person (3) Harish lagu as below: